liquidapps-io/docs/docs/developers/zeus-getting-started.md

 * [demux](https://github.com/liquidapps-io/zeus-sdk/tree/master/boxes/groups/microservices/demux) - install EOSIO's demux backend to capture events for contracts using the state-history plugin

 ### DAPP Services Boxes
+The DAPP Service boxes allow you to isolate the service that you wish to work with.
+If you instead would like to use all of the DAPP Services, you may unbox the `all-dapp-services` box.

 * [ipfs-dapp-service](https://github.com/liquidapps-io/zeus-sdk/tree/master/boxes/groups/services/ipfs-dapp-service) - utilize the dapp::multi_index table to store data in IPFS (vRAM) instead of RAM
 * [cron-dapp-service](https://github.com/liquidapps-io/zeus-sdk/tree/master/boxes/groups/services/cron-dapp-service) - schedule CRON tasks on-chain
 * [oracle-dapp-service](https://github.com/liquidapps-io/zeus-sdk/tree/master/boxes/groups/services/oracle-dapp-service) - provide oracle services